-For more information about this important regulatory requirement, please contact us at (603) 430-8317 or complete the form to the right.
+For more information about this important regulatory requirement, please give us a call at (603) 430-8317 or contact us.

-Currently, the filing requirement for firm’s registering with the SEC is to file the Form ADV Parts 1 and 2 through the IARD system and pay the SEC and state notice filing fees.
-You will also be required to register an Investment Advisor Representative with the state where your firm have its principal place of business.
+Currently, the filing requirement for firms registering with the SEC is to file the Form ADV Parts 1 and 2 through the IARD system and pay the SEC registration fee and state notice filing fees.
+You will also be required to register an Investment Advisor Representative with the state where your firm has its principal place of business.

-For firm’s registering with the state regulators, typically, the states do have particular filing requirements.
-Each state is slightly different in their requirements.
+For firms registering with the state regulators, the states do have particular filing requirements.
+The requirements vary from state to state.

-To learn more about how we may assist you through the registration process, please either complete the adjacent form or call us at (603) 430-8317.
+To learn more about how we may assist you through the registration process, please give us a call at (603) 430-8317 or contact us.